 Bring Safety Gear

 It’s important to remember that every place in this world has its fair share of good and bad people.
 The latter ones will most likely victimize solo tourists since you’re less aware of the place and if you’re in a foreign country, people there won’t instantly understand your calls for help.
 To avoid or even pacify any situation wherein you’re suddenly victimized, bring some safety gear with you.
 This includes whistles, electric tasers, a swiss knife, and practically anything you can use against an attacker.
 It’ll also help if you learn how to use them and get a few self-defense lessons before going on your trip.

 One of the best parts about traveling around the world solo is getting to meet new people.
 Whether they’re locals of the destination or fellow travelers, you get to learn a lot with the people you meet.
 But in this day and age, a good percentage of the people you’re introduced to and will meet on your trip can be from online, and not everyone presents themselves accurately through this medium.
 If you’re keen on meeting some that you know just from online, meet them in a public place.
 It’s always safer to meet strangers in more public areas as you’re less vulnerable there and you can easily get help when you’re suddenly attacked.

 Always have Cash with You

 Remember that not all places accept credit cards.
 In fact, the number that exclusively accepts cash is far greater than that of those which only accept credit cards.
 A lot of them can even be in sketchy areas where, even though that part of town is creepy, the establishment itself isn’t.
-This includes cheap hostels and local restaurants that serve delicious food.
+This includes cheap hostels and local restaurants that serve delicious food, spas and self care treatment spots offering Yoga.
 You shouldn’t have to exclude yourself from experiencing them, but in order to have a safe way out of there, you can easily hop on a taxi when you have the cash to pay for it.